 - Begin in a plank with the ball under your feet, toes pointed, abs tight and shoulders over your hands.

 - Draw your abs in deeper and bend your knees into your chest, pulling the ball in and keeping your shoulders lined up over your hands.

 - Return to the start.

 13. Stability Ball Stretching

 After you've finished the final round of the circuit, wrap up your workout with some feel-good stretching.

-REPS: Hold 30 to 60 seconds and repeat on other side
+Reps: Hold 30 to 60 seconds and repeat on the other side